 This will open the Records Search, here you can search using several search fields at once.
 For example, you can search by keyword, year, and format combined.
 This will give you a narrower search result.
 Making it easier to find the record you need.

-The search results will show you the series name, archives references, record titles, file numbers, years, restriction status, and where the records are located.
+The search results will show you the series name, archives references, record titles, record numbers, years, restriction status, and where the records are located.